Antidote1911/arsenic/README_FR.md

 To build the program from source, the appropriate Qt version should be installed and configured for the target platform, including any tools such as Qt Creator.<br>
 Arsenic work well but it need some code simplifications, code comments, orthographic corrections ,etc.<br> Any suggestions or help are welcome.

-## CAUTION: ##
+## AVERTISSEMENT: ##
-A simple tool to encrypt file is not magic.
-If You use an unsecure system, Arsenic (and all encryption tools) are useless.
-Arsenic do not protect you from key-logger, disk analyze, virus, vignetting cache etc...
+Un logiciel de chiffrage n'est pas magique ou ultime.
+Si vous utilisez un systeme d'exploitation vulnérable, Arsenic ou même n'importe quel outil cryptographique ne sert à rien.
+Arsenic ne vous protege pas contre les virus, les keyloggers, l'annalyse de disque dur, le cache des mignatures etc...

-## More Screenshots: ##
+## Plus de capture d'ecran: ##

 <img src='screenshots/pass_generator.png'/>
 <img src='screenshots/hash.png'/>
 <img src='screenshots/config.png'/>

-## License: ##
+## License d'utilisation: ##
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or